oscarzhuqh/toastmasters-eval-app/knowledge/pathways/presentation_mastery.md

 - **Purpose**: The purpose of this project is for the member to demonstrate his or her ability to listen to what others say.
 - **Speech length**: 5–7 minutes

-### Project: Writing a Speech with Purpose
-- **Type:** Required
-- **Purpose**: The purpose of this project is to learn or review basic methods for writing a speech with a defined purpose and to present a well-organized speech on any topic.
-- **Speech length**: 5–7 minutes